Advanced SEO for Financial Services, Banks & Advisors

 FINRA’s Advertising Regulation Department serves to protect investors by ensuring that broker-dealers’ communications are fair, balanced and not misleading and comply with the advertising rules of FINRA, SEC, MSRB and SIPC.

 FINRA Rule 2210 categorizes communications as: (1) retail communication, (2) correspondence, or (3) institutional communication.
-These categorizations carry important implications, making an understanding of each category critical to achieving compliance in your online marketing.
+These categorizations carry important implications.
+So it’s critical to understand each category so your online marketing strategy remains in compliance.

 Rule 2210 states that “Retail communication” includes “any written communication, including electronic, distributed or made available to more than 25 retail investors within any 30 calendar-day period.”
 FINRA has compiled a list of commonly asked questions about Rule 2210, along with the body’s responses and guidance.

-For a list of commonly asked questions surrounding compliance with financial services advertising regulations overall, check out the FINRA FAQ.
+For a list of commonly asked questions surrounding compliance with financial services PPC and advertising regulations overall, check out the FINRA FAQ.

 Voice search for financial services

-With the juggernaut that is voice search rising in popularity every day, your financial services website has a major opportunity to stay on the cutting edge of user behavior.
+Voice search is a juggernaut, and it’s rising in popularity every day.
+If you want to know how to drive traffic to your financial services website, then stay on the cutting edge of user behavior.
 Capitalizing on voice search means adjusting your keyword strategy to accommodate the type of searches people make via this medium: longer, more natural phrases that use simple and informal language.

 You can adjust your content itself, too, to accommodate the needs of voice searchers.
 Consider adding a Q&A section to your website, such as Ellevest does in its online magazine’s #AskSallie articles.
 Ellevest’s articles have covered everything from “Should I invest my bonus right away or over time?” to “Should I share the amount of money I make with my kids?” to “How should I think about my financial goals for 2019?”